PamPayne/austria/austria-explanations-en.md

 ### Regarding § 12a, § 13, § 16 (7), § 17 (3) (7), § 31c (3) (2) and (3), § 57 (1) to (4), § 59 (1), (2) and (4), § 60 (50) (online gambling, video lottery terminals, multi-stage draws):

-The term "electronic lotteries" is to be replaced by "**online gambling**".
+The term "**electronic lotteries**" is to be replaced by "**online gambling**".

 In order to increase the standards of player protection, the due diligence obligations already applicable to visitors to casinos and state gaming machines pursuant to Section 25 (3) are to be extended to online gambling.

 The player protection requirements applicable to state gambling machines are also to be extended to online gambling in the form of virtual slot machines.
-Especially since the course of the game and the graphical representation of games of chance in online games of chance ("virtual reel games") in many cases correspond to the course of play and the graphic representation of games of chance offered on stationary gaming machines (e.g. as a result of identical gaming software) or are at least strongly oriented towards them, § 13 (2) is intended to ensure that a comparable level of player protection is also guaranteed in the case of comparable games of chance regardless of whether participation in the game takes place via electronic media or via a stationary gaming machine.
+Especially since the course of the game and the graphical representation of games of chance in online games of chance ("**virtual reel games**") in many cases correspond to the course of play and the graphic representation of games of chance offered on stationary gaming machines (e.g. as a result of identical gaming software) or are at least strongly oriented towards them, § 13 (2) is intended to ensure that a comparable level of player protection is also guaranteed in the case of comparable games of chance regardless of whether participation in the game takes place via electronic media or via a stationary gaming machine.

 As a further player protection measure, deposit limits for online gambling are to be enshrined in law, which are based on the age of the player participant.
 In order to meet the requirements for the proportionality of measures, it should also be possible to set higher deposit limits for players over the age of 23 if no danger to the player can be assumed and further player protection measures (e.g. monitoring, feedback tools) are added.
 The assessment of the risk to the player must be reviewed at regular intervals.